vitobotta/hetzner-k3s/README.md

 - installing the [Hetzner Cloud Controller Manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager) to provision load balancers right away
 - installing the [Hetzner CSI Driver](https://github.com/hetznercloud/csi-driver) to provision persistent volumes using Hetzner's block storage
 - installing the [Rancher System Upgrade Controller](https://github.com/rancher/system-upgrade-controller) to make upgrades to a newer version of k3s easy and quick
+- installing the [Cluster Autoscaler](https://github.com/kubernetes/autoscaler) to allow for autoscaling node pools

 See roadmap [here](https://github.com/users/vitobotta/projects/3) for the features planned or in progress.